lupyuen/lupyuen.github.io/src/wisblock.md

 Here's what we'll do...

-1. We __copy and paste the log of received LoRa Packets__ into a spreadsheet.
+1. We copy and paste the log of __received LoRa Packets into a spreadsheet__.

     Split the data neatly into columns.